KevinXu-github/KevinXu-github/README.md

 I'm a Computer Science graduate from UC Santa Cruz specializing in machine learning and full-stack development.
 I enjoy building practical applications from the ground up, and my recent work includes developing predictive models and AI-powered web apps.

-I am currently seeking a Software Engineer role where I can apply my skills in Python, JavaScript, and machine learning to build impactful products.

 ---